 Superintendent: Adam Reinhardt

 This is the labor force behind all your city services from street maintenance, cleaning, snow removal, solid waste, and recycling operations.
-Our department is located at 106 W. Second St.

 When the crews are not on the garbage and recycling routes they are the same employees picking up yard waste, pushing snow, and assisting the utility departments with large projects.